-When it comes to committing to surgery for male breast reduction, New York patients occasionally face an obstacle or two.
+When it comes to committing to surgery for male breast reduction, patients occasionally face an obstacle or two.
 Some need to do a bit of planning to fit gynecomastia surgery into their budget.
 Some think plastic surgery is for celebrities and just don’t view it as an option for an ordinary guy.

 • I want local anesthesia!